 Steps 9 and 10 of the 10 Steps include Step 9 – Financing and Step 10 – Supplemental Income.

 - To learn how traditionally accepted business principles, as applied to dentistry, will better equip the dentist for a successful career.

-- To teach the dentist how to develop routines and interpret business information for improving the practice’s business outcomes.
+- To teach the dentist how to develop routines and interpret business information for improving and managing the practice’s business outcomes.

 Teaching methods to be used:

 Enterprise Dentist.Business Inc. (another legal name is Dentist.Business)